EverSeenTOTOTO/eventloop-in-lua/README.md

 main() -- will not work!
 ```

-The reason for this is that `async` is a wrapper function, and its parameter should be a coroutine function that cannot be executed directly.
-This is not the same as the Javascript keyword `async.` In this case, the`main` function is more similar to `function* main() yield...` in Javascript.
+The reason is that `async` is a wrapper function, and its parameter should be a coroutine function which cannot be executed directly.
+This is not the same as Javascript keyword `async`.
+In the case above, `main` function is more similar to `function* main() yield...` in Javascript.

 What you want is probably this: